chocobclyn/ChocosAIO/README.md

 - You can use your own agent portraits by overwriting the images.
 Be sure to use 150*200px images or at least 3:4 vertical ratio.
 Currently only accepts image file formats.
 DO NOT CHANGE THE FILE NAMES OR ELSE IT WILL NOT LOAD

 Legal:
-This program is made under the Riot Legal Jibber Jabber.
+Choco's AIO Valorant Overlay Tool was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.

 If you liked this program, credit CHOCO! (twitter.com/choco_bclyn)
 ```